Zebra wood is mainly used as a wood veneer. Other than that, it is a popular material in making furniture, tool handles, boatbuilding, and panels.

 Did I cover all you wanted to know about: Is Zebrawood A Hardwood?

-In this article we have deeply discussed, whether is Zebrawood a hardwood, how hard Zebrano wood is, characteristics of Zebrawood with all the pros and cons.
+In this article I have deeply discussed, whether is Zebrawood a hardwood, how hard Zebrano wood is, characteristics of Zebrawood with all the pros and cons.

-Zebrawood which is also known as Zebrano is a hardwood with a Janka hardness rating of 1,830 lbf (8,160 N).
+Zebrawood, also known as Zebrano, is a hardwood with a Janka hardness rating of 1,830 lbf (8,160 N).
 Zebrawood is harder than Ash, Walnut, Poplar, and Hard Maple.
 It is a tough, strong, and durable wood with excellent dimensional stability which can use for making furniture, tool handles, and outdoors as well.

 Furthermore, I’ve answered some frequently asked questions as well.